bigscience-workshop/t-zero/training/README.md

 We also release code to replicate this training in PyTorch (see [Replicating the training in PyTorch](#replicating-the-training-in0-PyTorch)).

-Before starting, please make sure you have installed the dependencies listed in [`requirements.txt`](https://github.com/bigscience-workshop/t-zero/blob/master/requirements.txt).
+Before starting, please make sure you have installed the t0 package by following the setup procedure.

 ## Data preparation

+*Please make sure you first install the corresponding dependencies: `pip install -e .[seqio_tasks]`.*

 The first step is to cache the data.
 We used [SeqIO](https://github.com/google/seqio), a library for processing sequential data to be fed into downstream sequence models.
 Essentially, SeqIO tokenizes (and caches) the input/target pairs and handles the training and evaluation mixtures.